HearstAT/cloudformation-chef-ha/README.md

 This is a nested template setup that installs Frontends, Backends, and a stand alone Analytics server.

 ## Info
-- Built to utilize Ubuntu
+- Built to utilize Ubuntu Trusty
 - Uses Chef APT Repo for packages
 - Sets up two backends to utilize keepalived and HA config

 ## What's Setup
 * A Primary and Failover Backend, with EBS on Primary
-* 2 Front Ends with a Stage file to allow setting up a seconday Domain for Blue/Green Deployments
+* 2 Front Ends with a Stage file to allow setting up a secondary Subdomain/Domain for Blue/Green Deployments
 * 1 Stand alone Analytics server
 * All the items required by from the Backend Primary server will be generated first during that config, then distributed via S3 bucket.

 ## Requirements
 - Existing VPC
 - Route53 Hosted Domain/Zone
-- Existing SSL Certificate (Loaded into AWS)
+- Existing SSL Certificate (Loaded into AWS) (will be copied to citadel location as chefserver.crt/.key)
 - IP Scheme (To create static VIP)
-- SSH Security Group
+- SSH Security Group (Will lookup existing groups in AWS, make sure one exists)
 - At least two subnets in different availability zones
 - Citadel Chef Bucket w/ the following necessary items (See [Citadel Section](#citadelsecrets-config) for more Info)